peter88213/novelyst/docs/index.md

 ## Download and install

-NOTE: This project is in an early stage of development and is not yet fully functional.

 [Download the latest release (version 0.6.0)](https://raw.githubusercontent.com/peter88213/novelyst/main/dist/novelyst_v0.6.0.zip)

 - Unzip the downloaded zipfile "novelyst_v0.6.0.zip" into a new folder.